 6. Stranger Things

-I fell in love with Stranger Things during its first 15 minutes.
-Few shows have managed to do what it did: develop a deep cast of children and adults and take them on a sprawling, epic journey in just eight episodes — all with an ending as satisfying as it could be.
+I fell in love with Stranger Things in its first 15 minutes.
+Few shows have managed to do what it did: develop a deep cast of children and adults and take them on a sprawling, epic journey in just eight episodes — all wrapped up in a satisfying yet open-to-possibilities ending.

 There is a monster in this show, and it can get quite moody and dark at times.
-It might even scare you if you watch it alone at night with the lights off, but there’s a touching human story at its core that resonates.
-And that’s not to mention the abundance of 1980s nostalgia!
+It might even scare you if you watch it alone at night with the lights off.
+But there’s a touching human story at its core that resonates, plus an abundance of 1980s nostalgia!

 24 episodes across two seasons.

 We highlighted Carnivale as one of the many shows that make an HBO Now subscription worthwhile, and it’s a perfect fit for Halloween.
 Carnivale is a dark fantasy tale about a traveling carnival, and things aren’t what they seem on the surface.
-It’s an older show that feels dated at times, but the story will suck you right in regardless.
+It’s an older show that feels dated at times, but if you can look past it, the story will suck you right in.

 8. Penny Dreadful